as39248/discordbot_messages/README.md

 # discordbot_messages

-discord bot that allows you to auto delete unwanted contents, also records the message into a textfile
+discord bot that allows you to auto delete unwanted contents, records the message into corresponding textfiles with channel names